IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Astronomy (FITS)
 ----------------

-Metadata found in the header section of `Flexible Image Transport System (FITS) files <http://fits.gsfc.nasa.gov/fits_primer.html>`_ are automatically extracted by the Dataverse software, aggregated and displayed in the Astronomy Domain-Specific Metadata of the Dataset that the file belongs to.
+Metadata found in the header section of `Flexible Image Transport System (FITS) files <http://fits.gsfc.nasa.gov/fits_primer.html>`_ are automatically extracted by the Dataverse Software, aggregated and displayed in the Astronomy Domain-Specific Metadata of the Dataset that the file belongs to.
 This FITS file metadata, is therefore searchable and browsable (facets) at the Dataset-level.

 Compressed Files
 ----------------